nicejhkim/EHPlainAlert/README.md

 ## Installation

 ### CocoaPods
-To install SDCAlertView using CocoaPods, please integrate it in your existing Podfile, or create a new Podfile:
+To install EHPlainAlert using CocoaPods, please integrate it in your existing Podfile, or create a new Podfile:

 ```ruby
 platform :ios, '7.1'